History of the Jews in Leipzig: The M. Joske & Co. department store

-For nearly 30 years, Michaelis-Max Joske had operated a department store named M. Joske & Company.
+For almost 30 years, Michaelis-Max Joske ran two department stores in Leipzig, one on Windmühlenstrasse and a smaller one on Karl-Heine-Strasse 43–45 in the west of Leipzig named M. Joske & Co.
 During the April boycott of 1933, his two sons, Hans and Julius, who were acting managers and partners, were ordered to stand at the entrance of the store while they were taunted and humiliated.
 Activists intimidated customers and blocked the entrance to the shop.
 Additionally, on the windows of the M. Joske department store, as well as many other shops, anti-Semitic slogans were drawn.
 Due to this interaction between the two sons and the boy-cotters, the store's customers began to slowly avoid making purchases here and new customers were not taking their place.
 Eventually, due to this loss in revenue, Julius had to file for bankruptcy which resulted in the company being liquidated and sold at auction.

 Deutsche Bank

-On April 1, 1933, the day of the nationwide anti-Jewish boycott, after a year of pressure by NSDAP functionaries on the Deutsche Bank’s supervisory board to dismiss Jewish members of the board, members of the NSBO demanded that Jewish employees be removed from the company.
+On April 1, 1933, the day of the nationwide anti-Jewish boycott, after a year of pressure by NSDAP functionaries on the Deutsche Bank's supervisory board to dismiss Jewish members of the board, members of the NSBO demanded that Jewish employees be removed from the company.
 Following this confrontation, only a few employees received a termination of their contracts, but internal pressure was starting to bubble up beneath the board of members.
 As a result of this internal pressure, many Jewish-owned or operated branches and firms were purged or sold.
 In the end, more followed and between 1932 and 1935, Jewish-owned firms dropped from 100,000 to nearly 75,000.
 By the end of 1937, this number had fallen to only 33,000 currently operating branches.
 The demand for the firing of Jewish employees and board members was not the only way firms were "aryanized" or in which they aided in the process such as the Deutsche Bank.
 During this time, notably 1935–1940, state agencies had also been increasing the tax burden on such enterprises.
-Specifically, the rate of corporation tax was increased from 20% in 1935 to 40% in 1939–40.
+Specifically, the rate of corporate tax was increased from 20% in 1935 to 40% in 1939–40.
 Additionally, a new supplemental tax (Mehreinkommensteuer) was introduced in early 1939 which added an additional 15% to profits that had increased from 1937 to 1938.